Chao-Xi/jxazurebook/docs/az305/5az305_summary.md

 ![Alt Image Text](../images/az305_5_6.png "Body image")

-### Single Sign-On (SSO) in EntraID
+### 1-14 Single Sign-On (SSO) in EntraID

 **Single Sign-On (SSO) in Entra ID (Azure AD)** is a feature that allows users to **authenticate once** with Azure AD and then access **multiple applications and services without having to authenticate again.**

 When a user signs into Entra ID with their credentials, Entra ID creates a **security token** that can be used to access other **resources** within the same organization.

 This token can be used to authenticate the user to other cloud-based or on-premises applications that have been integrated with EntraID.

-SO supports a wide range of applications, including cloud-based applications **such as Microsoft 365, Salesforce, and Dropbox**, as well as on-premises applications such as SharePoint and SAP.
+SSO supports a wide range of applications, including cloud-based applications **such as Microsoft 365, Salesforce, and Dropbox**, as well as on-premises applications such as SharePoint and SAP.

-SO can also be used with custom-built applications using industry-standard protocols **such as SAML, OpenID Connect, and OAuth.**
+SSO can also be used with custom-built applications using industry-standard protocols **such as SAML, OpenID Connect, and OAuth.**

-### Single Sign-On (SSO) in Entra ID
+> Single Sign-On (SSO) in Entra ID

 There are several ways you can configure an application for SSO

-Choosing an SO method depends on how the application is configured for authentication.
+Choosing an SSO method depends on how the application is configured for authentication.

 Cloud applications can use **OpenID Connect, OAth, SAML, password-based, or linked** for SSO.
 Single sign-on can also be disabled.

-On-premises applications can use **password-based, Integrated Windows Authentication, header-based**, or linked for SO.
+On-premises applications can use **password-based, Integrated Windows Authentication, header-based**, or linked for SSO.
 The on-premises choices work when applications are configured for **Application Proxy**.

 ![Alt Image Text](../images/az305_5_7.png "Body image")

-### Single Sign-On (SSO) protocols
+### 1-15 Single Sign-On (SSO) protocols

-**The main SO protocols supported in Azure include:**
+**The main SSO protocols supported in Azure include:**

 1. **OpenID Connect and OAth:** OpenID Connect is an identity laver built on top of OAuth 2.0.
 It allows for authentication and authorization of users in a secure and standardized manner. sIt is widely used for **web and mobile applications.**